 Maybe it is.
 Certainly, if you cracked the Top 10 with more than one app, you cannot go wrong, whichever you choose!
 It’s not like we’re dissing any of these schools.
 It’s totally your decision, and if you feel that the best school for you is the one that’s ranked higher, that’s totally normal and natural and nothing wrong with making that choice.

 But is it “the best” for you as an individual?
 Can you identify the reasons why?
 For you personally?

-If you’ve got the curse of good luck and you’re sitting here stuck between multiple admits, then the most effective way to decide of course is to participate in the Welcome Weekend events for both schools.
+If you’ve got the curse of good luck and you’re sitting here stuck between multiple admits, then the most effective way to decide of course is to participate in the Welcome Weekend events for both schools — even though they are virtual this year, they’re still going to let you experience the school for yourself.
 That’s how you discover what the school culture and experience will be, where you get to know your potential future classmates and get a feel for what this school is like.
 And the food.